 The Low-Residency Model

 The Low-Residency model allows students to pursue their writing aspirations while maintaining their commitments to career and family.
-Each July, on three occasions over the course of their study, students come to the Reinhardt campus for the 10-day Residency.
-In the intervening semesters, they are enrolled in an independent study with a writing mentor and in four online courses in which they Skype with the instructor and their fellow students.
+In late June, on three occasions over the course of their study, students come to the Reinhardt campus for the 10-day Residency.
+In the intervening semesters, they are enrolled in an independent study with a writing mentor and in four online courses with instructors and their fellow students.

-There are three Residencies in the student’s MFA Program, at the beginning, middle, and end.
-Prior to the first Residency, incoming students also arrive on campus for a two-day orientation program and practice workshop.
-At their final Residency, students give a craft lecture and a public reading before graduating.
+There are three residencies in the student’s MFA Program, at the beginning, middle, and end.
+Prior to the first residency, incoming students also arrive on campus for a one-day orientation program and practice workshop.
+At their final residency, students conduct a craft lecture and give a public reading before graduating.

-At the Residencies, students can stay in the dorms and eat in the cafeteria.
+At the residencies, students stay in the dorms and eat in the cafeteria.
 They attend numerous writing workshops in their genre each morning, craft lectures, readings, seminars, and one-on-one consultations.
-There will be a number of visiting writers reading each evening, as well as teaching various craft lectures during the residency.
-They can meet and interact with the vistiing writers.
-There will also be several off-campus excursions during the Residency for writing experiences and prompts.
+Throughout the residency, there readings each evening from the visiting writers, who also teach various craft lectures.
+Students They meet and interact with the visiting writers, as well as participate in late night informal Question & Answer sessions.
+There will also be several off-campus excursions during the residency to generate writing prompts.

-During the Fall and Spring semesters, students will work one-on-one with a writing mentor in the independent-study classes entitled Creative Writing I, Creative Writing II, Creative Writing III, Thesis Part I (Critical Essay), and Thesis Part II (Creative Writing Project).
-This apprenticeship with a well-known writer is the heart of the Low-Residency MFA experience.
-Students receive detailed feedback and critiques that will enable them to perfect their craft as a writer.
-They will also receive instruction and advice on how to submit work for publication and appropriate publishing venues.
-The culmination of the independent studies is a book-length Creative Thesis, which can provide students with their first full manuscript for publication.
+During the Fall and Spring semesters, students work one-on-one with a writing mentor in the independent-study classes entitled Creative Writing I, Creative Writing II, Creative Writing III, Thesis Part I (Critical Essay), and Thesis Part II (Creative Writing Project).
+This apprenticeship with a well-known and award-winning writer is the heart of the Low-Residency MFA experience.
+Students receive detailed feedback and critiques that enable them to perfect their craft as a writer.
+They also receive instruction and advice on how to submit work for publication and appropriate publishing venues.
+The culmination of the independent studies is a book-length Creative Thesis, which can provide students with their first full-length manuscript for publication.

-During the Fall and Spring semesters, students will also take a set of online courses called Reading Image, Reading Voice, Reading Story and Reading Dialogue.
-The classes will be offered in an 8-week format and students of all genres will take the classes together, reading and analyzing texts to study craft elements.
-A weekly Skype session will allow students to interact with one another and with the instructor.
-Additionally, there is a Study Abroad program where students can travel in May to Ireland (2018), Ecuador (2019), and London (2020).
+During the Fall and Spring semesters, students also take a set of online courses called Reading Image, Reading Voice, Reading Story and Reading Dialogue.
+The classes are offered in an 8-week format with students of all genres participating together, where they read and analyze texts to study craft elements.
+A weekly online session will students to interact with one another and with the instructor.
+Additionally, there is a Study Abroad program where students can travel in May to Ecuador (2019) and London (2020).
 This is in conjunction with a cultural and literary survey class of the destination.